microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 ### Types

 Some extensions introduce new types.
-Very few extension add new types.
+Very few extensions add new types.
 It is possible to define and use a spir-v type with the existing inline spir-v, but it is awkward to use.
 You can see a sample in the [spv.intrinsictypeInteger.hlsl](https://github.com/microsoft/DirectXShaderCompiler/blob/128b6fd16b449df696a5c9f9405982903a4f88c4/tools/clang/test/CodeGenSPIRV/spv.intrinsicTypeInteger.hlsl)